kitsudaiki/libKitsunemimiOpencl/README.md

 // init empty buffer
 // This prepare a buffer-object and allocate aligned memorey on the host.
 // These objects will be used to transfer data between the host and the device. data.buffer.push_back(Kitsunemimi::Opencl::WorkerBuffer(N,              // <-- number of elements
                                                         sizeof(float),  // <-- size of one element
                                                         false,          // <-- is output-buffer
                                                         true));         // <-- set to true use a host-pointer
                                                                         //     This makes copy to device faster,
                                                                         //     but the kernel will be slower.
                                                                         //     So keep the tradeoff in mind! data.buffer.push_back(Kitsunemimi::Opencl::WorkerBuffer(N,
                                                         sizeof(float),
                                                         true,           // <-- second buffer in the example
                                                                         //     will be defined as output-buffer
                                                         true));
+// in the same style, there are multiple input- and output-buffer possible

 // for the example get here the first buffer and set all values of this buffer to 1.0 float* a = static_cast<float*>(data.buffer[0].data);